Skip to main content

 1990–present

 For most of the twentieth century, men’s fashion operated within narrow parameters.
 The suit, the casual trouser, the sportswear silhouette — these were the permitted forms, and deviation was understood as eccentricity rather than design.
+The muscular, broad-shouldered silhouette of power dressing dominated the 1980s; the preppy vocabulary of khakis and blazers defined the American mainstream.
+A man who cared about what he wore was, in the cultural imagination, either a dandy or a narcissist, and neither designation was intended as a compliment.
 Avant-garde menswear dismantled this assumption.
-Beginning in the early 1990s, a generation of designers — led by Helmut Lang, Raf Simons, and Rick Owens — demonstrated that men’s clothing could be as conceptually rigorous, as culturally engaged, and as aesthetically radical as anything happening in womenswear.
+Beginning in the early 1990s, a generation of designers — led by Helmut Lang in Vienna and New York, Raf Simons in Antwerp, and Rick Owens in Los Angeles — demonstrated that men’s clothing could be as conceptually rigorous, as culturally engaged, and as aesthetically radical as anything happening in womenswear.
 The shift was not about making men’s fashion more feminine.
 It was about making it more serious.